Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

 To answer these questions, we follow an alternative approach: we prescribe a set of interactions and analytically derive the conditions under which these guarantee stability of target phases.
 Our choice of interactions is based on an analogy between the nucleation of target liquid phases and the retrieval of patterns in Hopfield neural networks \cite{hopfield1982neural}, see also \cite{murugan2015multifarious, sartori2020lessons}.
 We thus refer to this model as the \textit{liquid Hopfield model}.
-For this model, we find conditions to ensure stability of up to $p=N-1$ target phases, for arbitrary values of $N$ and $Q$.
+For this model, we find conditions to ensure stability of up to $p_{\rm max}=N-1$ target phases, for arbitrary values of $N$ and $Q$.
 One key condition is the presence of non-linear repulsive interactions, which stabilize retrieval.
-We further show that when such non-linearities are weak the mixture tends towards localized phases, in line with prior numerical evidence \cite{jacobs2013predicting, jacobs2017phase}, and show that perfect localization occurs at zero temperature.
+We further show that when such non-linearities are weak the mixture tends towards localized phases, in line with prior numerical evidence \cite{jacobs2013predicting, jacobs2017phase}, and show that full localization occurs at zero temperature.
 Overall, this work establishes that multi-component mixtures exhibit a trade-off between localization and retrieval, with non-linearities playing a key role in leveraging this trade-off.

-This paper is organized as follows.
-In Section~\ref{sec:thermo}, we summarize the thermodynamics of multi-component liquid mixtures in the grand-canonical ensemble.
-Section~\ref{sec:meta} frames the problem of retrieval in liquid mixtures and defines the interaction matrix which completes the {\it liquid Hopfield model}.
-In Sections \ref{sec:stab}-\ref{sec:localization} we study homogeneous, retrieval and localized states for a particular choice of targets, which we later show to be the worst-case scenario of the {\it liquid Hopfield model}.
-Section~\ref{sec:gen} extends our results to arbitrary targets and Section ~\ref{sec:sparsity} studies the effect of sparsity.
-Lastly, in Section~\ref{sec:disc} we summarise the results of this paper and put them in the context of current advances in multi-component mixtures.
+The paper is organized as follows.
+First, we discuss a generic thermodynamic model for multi-component liquid mixtures in the grand-canonical ensemble.
+Next, we formulate the problem of retrieval of target phases and define the affinity matrix.
+This completes the {\it liquid Hopfield model}.
+In the sections that follow, we study homogeneous, retrieval and localized states for a particular choice of targets.
+In the last two sections, we show how our results generalize to arbitrary targets.
+Lastly, we discuss the results of this paper and put them in the context of current advances in multi-component mixtures.